Content []

 After a delicious breakfast at the hotel, we set off toward Bac Son, in Lang Son province, situated in the heart of a spectacular valley.
 We took Colonial Route No.4, a historic road that winds through magnificent landscapes, passing through Dong Khe and That Khe.
 Every kilometer of the journey offered stunning views of the mountains and traditional villages.

-During our North Vietnam itinerary 3-week, we discovered a beautiful valley surrounded by mountains and terraced rice fields.
-After climbing the 1,200 steps of Mount Na Lay, the spectacular view was worth every bit of effort.
-In the afternoon, we were warmly welcomed into a Tay villager's stilt house in Quynh Son, where the simplicity of the house and the authenticity of their hospitality deeply moved us.
-The traditional dinner was delicious, and spending the night in this natural setting was an unforgettable experience.
-I fell asleep serene, amazed by this magical day.
+During our North Vietnam itinerary 3 weeks, we discovered a stunning valley framed by mountains and terraced rice fields.
+Climbing the 1200 steps of Mount Na Lay rewarded us with breathtaking views.
+In the afternoon, we were warmly welcomed into a Tay family’s stilt house in Quynh Son, where simple living and genuine hospitality touched us deeply.
+A delicious traditional dinner and a night surrounded by nature made the day truly unforgettable.

 Kayaking adventure in Bai Tu Long bay in North Vietnam 3-week